 So this Sunday, the final Sunday of 2018, I required somewhere convenient for my accomplice as she was doing me a favour.
 The Flask in Highgate was the most conveniently located pub that actually still had free tables and was still doing roast dinners at 4pm.
 Though it was 5pm by time we arrived.

 A Fuller’s pub – and they can be hit and miss for roast dinners – it was situated on the corner of a quiet road junction, opposite a small parkish park.

 A nice brick building on the outside and a cosy feel inside – though with an audible feeling of being crammed in, with a heck of a lot of bouncing noise, even if it didn’t physically seem as busy as it sounded.
 Acoustic detractions aren’t something that particularly bother me, but those hard-of-hearing might struggle to pick out conversation over the buzz.
-Others will enjoy the buzzy feel.
+Others will enjoy the buzzy feel of The Flask.